-Change 4 Academically Demanding Curriculums are for students with math/verbal intelligence.
+4. Academically Demanding Curriculums for those with math/verbal intelligence.

 1) Special Intelligence is above average ability a person has in one or more areas of the multiple intelligences which include Mathematical, Spatial, Bodily Movement, Musical, Verbal, Interpersonal, and Intrapersonal.
 Curriculum should aim to maximize special intelligence.
 Development of special intelligence provides the confidence necessary to succeed in many of life's challenges.

 Core Intelligence centers on

 A year-round calendar benefits students, teachers and administration